exakat/exakat-docs/Reference/Rules/Functions/RetypedReference.rst

 It is possible for a referenced and typed parameter to be retyped during a method call.
 As such, the type of the used variable might both be checked and changed.

 Using such syntax will lead to confusion in the code.
+This works on all types, scalars or objects.

+This rule will detect variables which are defined with a placeholder value, or even undefined, and are filled during the method call.

 .. code-block:: php